 His tweetstorm “How to Get Rich (without getting lucky)” reflects profound advice on building wealth, wrapped within a series of 140 characters.

-Brace up for some powerful lessons by Naval Ravikant that can help you to achieve greater success in your business and beyond.
+Brace up for some powerful lessons from Naval Ravikant that can help you achieve greater success in your business and beyond.

 Create value for society and they will pay you